 Casting spells and performing miracles is inherently dangerous.
-Doing so alters the laws of reality and invites inscrutable powers to inject themselves into whatever the spell caster is attempting to do.
+Doing so alters the laws of reality and invites inscrutable powers to inject themselves into whatever the spellcaster is attempting.
 If a player rolls a natural one when attempting to cast an arcane spell, they must roll the Dice of Doom and consult the MISCAST table:

-MISCAST (d12)
+MISCAST (d12) Creates Dimensional Rift - 1d4 shadows, minor demons, or elementals emerge and attack everything in sight; 10% chance/spell level that a greater demon, shadow, or elementa comes through the rift.
+1d4 dead adversaries become zombies and attack whatever is closest.
+Spell affects allies instead of target, or backfires on allies.
+Spell backfires on caster.
+Gravity Disruption; all objects within a 30' radius float 20' of

-- 1. Creates Dimensional Rift 1d4 shadows, minor demons, or elementals emerge and attack everything in sight; 10% chance/spell level that a greater demon, shadow, or elemental comes through the rift. - 2.
-1d4 dead adversaries become zombies and attack whatever is closest. - 3.
-Spell affects allies instead of target, or backfires on allies. - 4.
-Spell backfires on caster. - 5.
-Gravity Disruption; all objects within a 30' radius float 20' off the ground, then fall, taking 2d6 damage. - 6.
+- the ground, then fall, taking 2d6 damage. - 6.
 Lose spell permanently. - 7.
 Arcane Feedback; all Wizards and Elves within 30' are struck by a Feeblemind spell, normal saves apply. - 8.
 Mind Swap; Caster's brain swaps places with a random nearby creature for 1d12 rounds. - 9.
 All magic within 30' is affected by a Dispel Magic equal to caster's level. - 10.
 Mind Blown; caster collapses into a vomiting, incoherent heap for 1d12 rounds and loses all spell points until RESTED. - 11.
 Lose triple spell points. - 12.
 Lose double spell points.